|

 As any researcher knows,

-data from different sources is not always in agreement.
+data from different sources is often not in agreement.
 Even

 monuments carved in stone have been known to be in error!